BetterMuSeek

 Tension Level

-Classical guitar strings come in various tension levels, such as low, normal, and high tension.
+Classical guitar strings come in various tension levels, such as low, standard, and high.
 The tension affects playability and tone.
-Low-tension strings are easier on the fingers and produce a softer sound, while high tension strings offer more projection and sustain.
+Low-tension strings are easier on the fingers and produce a softer sound, while high-tension strings offer more projection and sustain.
 Your playing style and comfort should guide your choice.

 Gauge